Norbok7/rails-teacher-1.0/readme.md

 1. **Fork this repo** to your own GitHub account.
 2. **Clone your fork locally** and open the folder in VS Code.
-3. **Make sure the `GIVEtoAGENT` folder stays in the project root.**
+3. **Make sure the `milestones.md` file stays in the project root.**
-   - This folder contains `bestpractice.md` and `milestones.md`, which the Copilot Agent uses to guide your learning.
+   - This file more or less contains `bestpractice.md` and `milestones.md`, which the Copilot Agent uses to guide your learning.
 Do not move or delete it.
 4. **Install the GitHub Copilot and Copilot Chat extensions** from the VS Code Marketplace if you haven't already.
 5. **Enable the Copilot Agent:**
    - Open the Command Palette (`Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux).